 But it doesn’t have to stop there!
 Can you spend even less money every month?
 Maybe you’ll decide to ditch your car completely and start riding a bicycle everywhere.
 Or maybe you work from home and have found it easier to move from a big expensive city to a small town.

-Challenge yourself to find creative new ways to save money, and please share them with me as well.
+Challenge yourself to find creative new ways to save money.